 The Commission protects the privacy and confidentiality of Protected Health Information (PHI) whenever it is used by Commission representatives.
-The private and confidential use of such information will be the responsibility of all employees and Business Associates with job duties requiring access to PHI in the course of their jobs.
+The private and confidential use of such information will be the responsibility of all employees and Business Associates with job responsibilities requiring access to PHI.

-As a Covered Entity the Use of PHI will be limited to those employees and/or Business Associates involved in the operation and administration of employee benefit programs.
-PHI will only be Disclosed to outside Business Associates when necessary.
-The Commission is required by law to maintain the privacy of PHI and any other Use or Disclosure requires written authorization by the Individual.
+The Use of PHI will be limited to those employees and Business Associates involved in the operation and administration of employee benefit programs.
+PHI will only be disclosed to outside Business Associates when necessary.
+The Commission and its Business Associates are required by law to maintain the privacy of PHI.
+Under the Privacy Rule, most Uses or Disclosures require written authorization by the Individual.